tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/using_tpu.md

 impose the correct shape using `tf.set_shape()`.

-In the example below the shape inference algorithm fails, but it is corrected using `set_shape`:
+In the example below the shape inference algorithm fails, but it is correctly using `set_shape`:

 ```
 >>> x = tf.zeros(tf.constant([1,2,3])+1)